satuhalinen/electronic-devices-jest/4_get_extrasTestcases.md

 ## Test 2. matching searchKey is not found

-testdata is default data

-test with searchKey 6
+Test with searchKey 6 returns null.

-returns null

 ## Test 3. searchKey is missing

-testdata is default data

 ```js
 get_extras();